Every worker who joins a mobile services business should have a basic level of health and safety training.

 It’s important to find effective ways to monitor safety compliance.
-The switch to digital workforce management systems provides much more effective ways for this to be achieved.
+The switch to mobile workforce management systems provides much more effective ways for this to be achieved.

 A system such as MyMobileWorkers allows safety policy reminders and protocols to be integrated into each task with real-time notifications.
 It also allows each job to be given a safety rating by a manager or administrator.

 If safety documentation is incomplete or a protocol is not properly followed, this can be reflected in the rating.
 It allows managers to identify areas of concern across a workforce and to guard against the dangers of complacency.

 Along with internal operational changes, training also needs to stay in step with any updates to external health and safety regulations.
 These need to be passed on to workers before the legislation changes.